ekdennisek/temporalt/README.md

 A simple calendar webapp with Swedish holidays.
+No ads, no annoying popups, no nothing.
+Currently deployed [here](https://temporalt.se).

 ## Getting Started